algosup/2024-2025-project-5-bubble-intermarche-team-1/TechnicalSpecification/technicalSpecification.md

  ## 6.Technical Constraints

-The app will be built entirely on Bubble.io, with structured data types including `Product`, `Pairing`, and `User`.
+The database will be created on __Bubble.io__ and __FireBase__ with structured data types including `Product`, `Pairing`, and `User`.
 The system must not rely on native mobile installation.
 The application should function in a browser environment using responsive design principles, and should preload essential data to ensure it functions offline.
 All media (images, labels) should be optimized for performance.
 Bubble's built-in logic and plugin ecosystem (such as barcode scanning support) will be leveraged to handle product recognition and conditional recommendations.

 ## 7. Integration
 Photos, product descriptions and the price will be sourced directly from the document that Intermarché send us.
 The Champagne and cider categories may be added as an extension of the wine dataset if required.